fcsalgado/intro_bioinformatics/regex_SADBUG/regex_R.md

 -------------------------------------------------------------------------------------------------------------------------

-## Let's move to R, which why we are here
+## Let's move to R, which is why we are here

 There are two ways to work with RegEx in R: